BHX2/BottlenoseDB/README.md

 ```

 ###Actions
 Use `.` followed by a verb phrase and parentheses to indicate an action.
 All verb phrases should be affirmative and in the present tense.
 Comma-seperated direct objects may be placed within the parentheses.
 In order to indicate a negative verb phrase `!` should be prefixed before the direct object rather than introducing negatives alongside the verb component.
-To indicate the complete termination of an action with or without direct objects `!` should be placed alone within the parantheses
+To indicate the complete termination of an action with or without direct objects `!` should be placed alone within the parantheses.
 ```
 cat.sleeps()
 cat.sleeps(!)